BlueBrain/functionalizer/docs/api.rst

 In the end Export your touches, which will incur computing their properties

-   >>> # Note: By default it exports to NRN format in Hdf5.
-You can optionally export to parquet
    >>> fz.export_results()
    [INFO] spykfunc.functionalizer: Computing touch synaptical properties [INFO] spykfunc.functionalizer: Exporting touches...